leonrode/qml/README.md

 ![cost and accuracy over Iris VQA iterations](iris-vqa/output.png)

+## Kernel Functions

+A small overview of kernel functions including the kernel trick used to apply learning algorithms into a higher dimensional space via the kernel function.

 ## Nonlinear Activations

 This project contains notes on a section of Supervised Machine Learning with Quantum Computers regarding implementing nonlinear activation functions on a quantum computer.
 See the `README.md` for details.